gwynm/mobile/README.md

 - Change package name and app name (allowing both to be installed side-by-side)
 - When creating a new note, default title is the current date
+- Swipe left/right on note title to change notes.
+(Only on title area, not on body, else it interferes with scrolling)

 Debugging: